Registration

 A student auditing a course may attend lectures and other class meetings, take part in class discussions, and receive written confirmation of attendance.
 The student will not receive evaluations of participation and will not be allowed to submit assignments or take examinations and tests, except with special and expressed permission of the instructor.

 Instructions and a copy of the Audit Form can be found on the Registrar’s Website.
-Audit Forms are accepted the 2nd-12th class days during fall/spring/full summer (10wk) terms and the 2nd-4th class days during summer I & II terms.
+Audit Forms are accepted on the 2nd-12th class days during full fall, spring, and summer terms and the 2nd class day for all other parts of term.
 A request to audit a course will not be accepted if there are no seats available in the course at the time the form is processed by the Registrar’s Office.

 An individual auditing a course:

-• Is not authorized to be issued an SH Student Identification Card unless also enrolled as a regular student at SH
+- Is not authorized to be issued an SHSU Student Identification Card unless also enrolled as a regular student

-• Is not authorized to use SH medical, athletic, or recreational facilities unless also enrolled as a regular student at SH
+- Is not authorized to use SHSU medical, athletic, or recreational facilities unless also enrolled as a regular student

-• Will not receive record of course audit (i.e. the course will not appear on a transcript), and no record of the audit will be kept in the Registrar’s Office
+- Will not receive record of course audit (i.e. the course will not appear on a transcript), and no record of course completion will be maintained in the Registrar’s Office

 Transcripts

 Options to order transcripts can be found on the Student Transcripts website.
-Official transcripts will not be released for students with financial indebtedness/outstanding balance(s) due to the University.
+Students with an outstanding financial balance(s) due to the university must contact Student Financial Services for direction on obtaining an official transcript.